Know More, Know Clearer: A Meta-Cognitive Framework for Knowledge Augmentation in Large Language Models: Experimental Methodology

 This section details our experimental setup, covering datasets, metrics, baselines, and implementation details. \textbf{Dataset.} Our approach is evaluated across various commonsense and complex multi-hop QA benchmarks.
 Based on the model's inherent proficiency, we categorize these into three Knowledge Grounding States: (1) \textbf{Weakly-Grounded}: PopQA~\cite{mallen2023popQA}, Musique~\cite{trivedi2022musique}, and SQuAD~\cite{rajpurkar2016squad}; (2) \textbf{Partially-Grounded}: NQ~\cite{kwiatkowski2019NQ}, HotpotQA~\cite{yang2018hotpotqa}, 2WikiMQA~\cite{ho20202wiki}, BeerQA~\cite{qi2021BeerQA}, WebQuestions~\cite{berant2013webquestion}, and Bamboogle~\cite{press2023bamboogle}; (3) \textbf{Well-Grounded}: SearchQA~\cite{dunn2017searchqa} and TriviaQA~\cite{joshi2017triviaqa}.
 Specifically, NQ, HotpotQA and 2WikiMQA serve as in-domain data for training-phase, while others are used for out-of-domain evaluation.

 \textbf{Evaluation Metrics.} We adopt accuracy as the primary evaluation metric across all QA tasks, following previous work~\cite{li2024ragddr,chen2025clueanchor}.

-\textbf{Baselines.} For comprehensive comparison, we adopt three representative paradigms following the trajectory of “knowing more” and “knowing clearer”: (1) \textbf{Fundamental Capabilities}: \textit{Vanilla LLM} to assess the model's inherent parametric knowledge; \textit{Chain-of-Thought (CoT)}~\cite{wei2022cot} to evaluate internal reasoning through the elicitation of intermediate logical steps; \textit{Retrieval-Augmented Generation (RAG)}~\cite{lewis2020rag} incorporates external knowledge to assist in generating response.
+\textbf{Baselines.} For comprehensive comparison, we adopt three representative paradigms following the trajectory of “knowing more” and “knowing clearer”: (1) \textbf{Fundamental Capabilities}: \textit{Vanilla LLM} to assess the model's inherent parametric knowledge; \textit{Chain-of-Thought (CoT)}~\cite{wei2022cot} to evaluate internal reasoning through the elicitation of intermediate logical steps; \textit{Retrieval-Augmented Generation (RAG)}~\cite{lewis2020rag} augments LLMs by retrieving relevant external knowledge and incorporating them into the generation process.
 (2) \textbf{Knowledge Expansion (Know More)}: \textit{Vanilla SFT}~\cite{roberts2020vanillasft} to perform standard supervised fine-tuning on open-source corpora; \textit{LLKD-SFT}~\cite{li2025LLKDSFT} to implement confidence-related knowledge distillation from a corresponding model series with tenfold larger parameters; and our \textit{CGKE} to expand knowledge boundaries based on meta-cognitive feedback.
-(3) \textbf{Knowledge Calibration (Know Clearer)}: \textit{Know What}~\cite{kapoor2024Knowwhat} to elicit uncertainty awareness through supervised fine-tuning with correctness labels; \textit{CRew-DPO}~\cite{du2025Crew-DPO} to enhance performance by leveraging model confidence as reward signals for preference optimization; \textit{BARREL}~\cite{yang2025barrel} to develop boundary awareness via GRPO, enabling the model to withhold responses and express uncertainty when appropriate; \textit{GRPO}~\cite{guo2025deepseek} to serve as the foundational reinforcement learning baseline for policy alignment; and our \textit{CDKC} to calibrate the alignment between internal confidence and actual performance through meta-cognitive optimization.
+(3) \textbf{Knowledge Calibration (Know Clearer)}: \textit{Know What}~\cite{kapoor2024Knowwhat} to elicit uncertainty awareness through supervised fine-tuning with correctness labels; \textit{CRew-DPO}~\cite{du2025Crew-DPO} to enhance performance by leveraging model confidence as reward signals for preference optimization; \textit{BARREL}~\cite{yang2025barrel} to develop boundary awareness via GRPO, enabling the model to withhold responses and express uncertainty when appropriate; \textit{GRPO}~\cite{guo2025deepseek} serves as the foundational reinforcement learning baseline for policy alignment by computing rewards relative to group-sampled outputs; and our \textit{CDKC} to calibrate the alignment between internal confidence and actual performance through meta-cognitive optimization.
 To ensure a fair comparison, all methods in the calibration stage are consistently implemented based on the CGKE-enhanced model.